 Begin this stitch as normal by inserting into the next stitch, yarning under, and pulling through.

-Just before the very last pull-through of the stitch, drop your current color and instead grab the new color you want to change to.
+Just before the very last pull-through of the stitch, drop your current color and instead grab the new color that you want to change to.

 Yarn over this new color and pull through all of the loops remaining on your hook to complete your stitch.